Norfolk Militia: 1757 reforms

 By August the divisions of the two battalions were alternately guarding prisoners of war and undergoing training.
 While at Hilsea Barracks, Portsmouth, Windham published a drill manual, A Plan of Discipline, Composed for the Use of the Militia of the County of Norfolk, probably drawing on Townshend's knowledge, and which Townshend revised in 1768 after Windham's death.
 This is said to have become one of the most important drill manuals employed during the American Revolution.

 Hilsea Barracks proved to be infected with Smallpox, Dysentery and Typhus, and the men from isolated Norfolk villages with little immunity succumbed in large numbers.
 Casualties were severe, and those who did not die suffered long convalescences.
 In October the Norfolks were relieved by the Warwickshire Militia, but only after the barracks had been thoroughly cleaned.

-Members of the Norfolk Militia undertaking musketry training, 1759.

 During the autumn of 1759–60 the Norfolk companies were first dispersed in billets across Hampshire and Surrey, and then in November they were marched to Cirencester in Gloucestershire, where they were joined by a recruiting party and recruits from Norwich.
 In June 1760 the East battalion marched back to Norwich and Yarmouth, where they took over guarding French prisoners.
 On 28 May 1761 King George granted the two battalions of the Norfolk Militia a 'Warrant for Colours'.
 That summer the East Battalion took over duties at Ipswich and Landguard Fort, then in October moved to winter quarters in King's Lynn and Fakenham.

 With the Seven Years' War drawing to an end orders to disembody the two Norfolk battalions were issued on 15 December 1762.
 Annual training continued thereafter– the West Norfolks usually at East Dereham and the East Norfolks at Norwich or Yarmouth – ballots were held regularly, and officers were commissioned to fill vacancies.
 Sir Armine Wodehouse gave up the command of the East Battalion and his eldest son John Wodehouse was promoted to Lt-Col on 19 May 1774 and then to Colonel on 6 June the same year: he had marched as a private militiaman in the regiment under his father's command when it was first raised.